Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Requirements for an AI Assurance Process

 In this paper, we propose a framework that enables third-party assurance professionals to conduct AI assurance across a range of AI systems\footnote{ We adopt the Organization for Economic Co-operation and Development (OECD)'s definition of an AI system as ``a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment''~\cite{russell2023updates}.} and organizational contexts, with the goal of standardizing how AI systems are assessed.
 Analogous to financial assurance, the objective of AI assurance is to establish trust between the public and the organizations that develop or use AI systems; to enable early detection of risks; and to support compliance with standards, best practices, and regulatory requirements.
 The design of our framework is explicitly oriented toward achieving these goals.

-By supporting independent, third-party use, the framework promotes a more objective assurance process, thereby increasing confidence in assurance outcomes.
-In addition, the framework is designed to be applied at multiple stages of the AI system lifecycle, enabling the identification of potential issues earlier, when they are typically easier and less costly to address.
-The framework also provides a shared set of materials that serve both as assessment criteria for assurance professionals and as a reference for organizations developing or deploying AI systems.
-While ad hoc audits or one-off assessments conducted by AI experts or assurance professionals may surface issues similar to those identified through our framework, such efforts lack the broader benefits of a standardized approach, including consistent expectations, comparability across systems, and the establishment of shared best practices across organizations.
+By enabling independent, third-party use, the framework can mitigate conflicts of interest and promote a more objective, credible assurance process, ultimately increasing confidence in its outcomes.
+While we focus on third-party use, the framework is equally applicable to qualified first and second parties seeking to assess and improve AI systems.
+Additionally, the framework is designed to be applied at multiple stages of the AI lifecycle, enabling the identification of potential issues earlier, when they are typically easier and less costly to address.
+Furthermore, the framework provides a set of materials that serve both as assessment criteria for assurance professionals and as a reference for organizations developing or deploying AI systems.
+While ad hoc audits or one-off assessments may surface issues similar to those identified through our framework, such efforts lack the broader benefits of a standardized approach, including consistent expectations, comparability across systems, and the establishment of shared best practices across organizations.

 Here, we develop five \emph{design requirements} for such a framework based on the existing gaps in the current space of RAI tools.
 For each, we identify how the requirement has been insufficiently addressed in the status quo, and our contribution towards filling the gap.